brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/usage/atlas-details.md

 ### [DeMBA Developmental Mouse Brain Atlas](https://doi.org/10.1038/s41467-025-63177-9)
 This atlas contains 53 days of development including every day from postnatal day 4 to postnatal day 56.
 Each time point has two atlases, a 20um version with the STPT, and Allen STPT template and a 25um version with the STPT, the Allen STPT, an MRI, and an LSFM template.
+The Allen STPT template is a transformed version of the default template provided with the Allen CCFv3, it is useful for comparison with the adult CCFv3.

 Available versions:
 * at P4